Farnaz03/RoboticStudyCompanion/MechDesign/README.md

 # RSC MechDesign
-CAD for RSC (Robotic Study Companion)
+CAD for RSC (Robotic Study Companion) version 1 developed in 2023.

 Fusion360 archive file (assyv4 v67.f3z)
 Along with step files of all peripherals